tomcoolpxl/docker-compose-exercise-2/README.md

 ## Exercise

-Make sure that:
+Create a Docker compose file and make sure that:

-- the solution is running in docker compose and the UI is accessible on http://localhost:8880.
+- the application is running on docker compose and the UI is accessible through http://localhost:8880.
-- the startup sequence is correct:
+- the startup sequence is as follows:
   1. mongodb server
   2. backend server
   3. frontend server
-- the mongodb data is stored on a volume nasmed 'data'.
+- the mongodb data is stored on a docker volume named 'data'.
+- environment variables are read from a file.
 - two separate networks exists so the frontend server cannot reach the database server directly.

 ### Platinum level